candycode/loco/README.md

 ### Network

-Support for tcp/udp sockets and ssl is included.
+Support for tcp/udp sockets, http and ssl is included.
-It is possible to use the WebWindow object as a headless web browser to isssue http(s) requests and handle responses from command line applications.

 Sample code 1: http request